Practice Experience in Multi-Level and/or Complex Care

 3. Observation in Person-Centred Care

-This information can be brought back to post-conference for wider discussion of possible causes of responsive behaviours and determination of how the information might help to guide caregiving practices.
+This information can be brought back to the post-conference for wider discussion of possible causes of responsive behaviours and determination of how the information might help to guide caregiving practices.

 Strategies that Focus on Professional Approaches to Practice